 Baking soda is a natural vinyl floor cleaner that you most likely already have in your pantry.

-- Rub the paste over stains, especially persistent ones, using a delicate white cloth.
+- Rub the paste over stains, especially persistent ones, using a clean cloth.

-- Gently rub.
+- Gently rub the stain, not the entire floor.
 Because baking soda is abrasive, it will aid in the removal of stains.

 - To remove the baking soda residue, use a different clean towel.

-Put those old lemons to good use around the house before you throw them away!
-They can undoubtedly assist with vinyl discoloration.
+Put those old lemons to good use around the house before you throw them away to remove stubborn stains!
+They can undoubtedly assist with vinyl discoloration with its wonderful chemical reaction.

-- With a clean wet cloth, remove as much of the stain or discoloration as possible.
+- With a clean It cloth, remove as much of the stain or discoloration as possible.

 - Slice a lemon in half.
 Rub one-half of the lemon on the stain.
 As required, repeat with the other half.

-- To eliminate the lemon residue, wipe the area with a wet towel.
+- To eliminate the lemon residue, wipe the area with a towel.

 - Using a different cloth, dry.

-Scuffs can be removed using WD-40.
-Before utilizing, do a test in an inconspicuous location.
+Scuffs can be removed needing wd-40 lubricant on stained areas.
+Before utilizing, do a test in an inconspicuous location before using on yellowed vinyl.

 - Apply WD-40 to a soft white cloth.